-Your love and support will help Anita to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Anita in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

-Anita lives in the low lands of Ntinda, home to approximately 16,500 residents.
-Typical houses are constructed of dirt or cement floors, brick walls and corrugated iron or polythene paper roofs.
+Anita lives in the lowlands of Ntinda, home to approximately 16,500 residents.
+Typical houses are constructed of cement floors, brick walls and corrugated iron or polythene paper roofs.
 The primary ethnic group is Baganda and the most commonly spoken language is Luganda.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.